aggregat4/dendriform/JOURNAL.md

 Since logoot identifiers contain the peer vector clock for uniqueness (not ordering) I'm not sure our current abstraction can deal with that well.
 It may also be sensible to put the actual logoot implementation in a separate class.

 Note: as I look at the logoot implementation linked above it seems to me that the vector clock that is mentioned as a necessary part of identifying a sequence item is not actually a full vector clock but rather a logical clock value for the particular site that inserted the item in the sequence so that together with the site identifier it makes the item unique.

+## 21.9.2018

+The initial Logoot child ordering implementation is "done" but untested.
+There is a too much code in repository-eventlog, I need to figure out how to refactor that.